edulinq/cse-cracks-course/quizzes/README.md

 ### Uploading a Quiz to Canvas

-To upload a quiz to Canvas, the `quizgen.cli.upload-quiz` module can be used.
+To upload a quiz to Canvas, the `quizgen.cli.upload-canvas-quiz` module can be used.
 The basic usage is as follows:
 ```
-python3 -m quizgen.cli.upload-quiz regex/quiz.json --course <canvas course id> --token <canvas access token>
+python3 -m quizgen.cli.upload-canvas-quiz regex/quiz.json --course <canvas course id> --token <canvas access token>
 ```

 If an existing quiz with the same name is found, then nothing will be uploaded unless the `--force` flag is given..